miguelcarrasco/texblog/README.md

 > first, in order to generate the site inside ./public directory before publishing
 > into gh-pages branch

+if you use a custom domain, set the domain in build/CNAME file, otherwise remove that file

 ## Config
 Site configuration variables are on src/_data/site.js file